pennsignals/pennsignals.github.io/_posts/2020-02-07-what-is-data-quality-in-healthcare.md

 Data can become 'stale' for a variety of reasons.
 Both technical and human components can delay the input and processing of critical data.

-*Example: Latency in a realtime data pipeline processing HL7 messages can have a long tail, resulting in data which may be obsolete by the time it reaches the downstream system.*
+*Example: Latency in a real-time data pipeline processing HL7 messages can have a long tail, resulting in data which may be obsolete by the time it reaches the downstream system.*
 ![image](https://user-images.githubusercontent.com/1396669/74168731-27355280-4bf8-11ea-8ceb-3aa982148139.png)

 Additionally, clinical states which are best described as *spans*, with start times and stop times, are often recorded as point in time events.
 This can lead to 'hanging' states, where it is unclear if the previous point in time record continues to accurately represent the patient state.